mantidproject/mantid/docs/source/algorithms/IndexSXPeaks-v1.rst

 Usage Notes
 -----------

-This algorithm does not generate a UB Matrix, it will only index peaks.
+This algorithm does not generate a :ref:`UB matrix <Lattice>`, it will only index peaks.
-Run :ref:`CalculateUMatrix <algm-CalculateUMatrix>` algorithm after executing this algorithm in order to attach a UB Matrix onto the sample.
-The :ref:`CopySample <algm-CopySample>` algorithm will allow this UB Matrix to be transfered between workspaces.
+Run :ref:`CalculateUMatrix <algm-CalculateUMatrix>` algorithm after executing this algorithm in order to attach a :ref:`UB matrix <Lattice>` onto the sample.
+The :ref:`CopySample <algm-CopySample>` algorithm will allow this :ref:`UB matrix <Lattice>` to be transfered between workspaces.

 Usage
 -----